mrjeffstevenson3/mmimproc/new_machine_setup.md

 	`sudo apt-get update && sudo apt-get install fsl-5.0-core` when done download and copy into $FSLDIR/bin the cuda and/or openmp eddy current correction binaries `cd ~/Software && wget http://fsl.fmrib.ox.ac.uk/fsldownloads/patches/eddy-patch-fsl-5.0.9/centos6/{eddy_cuda7.5,eddy_openmp} && sudo cp {eddy_cuda7.5,eddy_openmp} /usr/share/fsl/5.0/bin`
-19. Download and unpack Freesurfer latest Linux-centos6 development release into ~/Software at `ftp://surfer.nmr.mgh.harvard.edu/pub/dist/freesurfer/dev` and copy your .license file into the folder
+19. Download and unpack Freesurfer latest Linux-centos6 development release into ~/Software at `ftp://surfer.nmr.mgh.harvard.edu/pub/dist/freesurfer/dev` and copy your .license file into the folder and update ~/.bashrc with
+`# Freesurfer configuration
+export FREESURFER_HOME=/home/toddr/Software/freesurfer_dev20161104 #change date stamp to your dev release date source $FREESURFER_HOME/SetUpFreeSurfer.sh`
+20. install camino and R using ~/Software/Dropbox/bash_scripts/how_to_install_camino_and_R.txt
-20. using https://help.ubuntu.com/community/SettingUpNFSHowTo to set up NFS mounts:
+21. using https://help.ubuntu.com/community/SettingUpNFSHowTo to set up NFS mounts:
     `sudo apt-get install nfs-common` and then `gksudo gedit /etc/fstab` and add the following tab delim line under #mount for NFS:
     <scotty_ip_addr>:/export /mnt    nfs auto    0   0
     `sudo ufw allow from <scotty_ip_addr>` on new machine and `sudo ufw allow from <your_new_ip_addr>` on scotty